 School Board policy 7:10, Equal Educational Opportunities, recognizes the legal requirements described above.
-This procedure's guidance on accommodating transgender students or gender non-conforming students is based on the III.
-State Board of Education's (ISBE) non-regulatory guidance and OCR pronouncements.
+This procedure's guidance on accommodating transgender, nonbinary, and gender non-conforming students is based on non-regulatory guidance from the III.
+State Board of Education

+(ISBE) and the III.
+Dept. of Human Rights (IDHR) as well as and OCR pronouncements.
 See the last section, Resources.

-Gender-Based Bullying and/or Harassment Is Prohibited
+Gender-Based Bullying and/or Harassment Prohibited

-The laws prohibiting gender discrimination require the District to protect transgender students and gender non-conforming students from bullying and harassment by other students.
+The laws prohibiting gender discrimination require the District to protect transgender, nonbinary, and gender non-conforming students from bullying and harassment by other students.
 Under Title IX of the Education Amendments of 1972 (Title IX), a school district is responsible for damages suffered by a student who was the victim of protected sex-based harassment: unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's educational program or activity.
 34 C.F.R. §106.30(a).
 Board policy 2:265, Title IX Sexual Harassment Grievance Procedure, and its accompanying procedures are used to address sex-based harassment as defined in Title IX.